Sweden's final tugboat

 In the spring of 1928, the lighthouse engineer J.A.
-Hultman presented plans for the new steam service ship decided by the Riksdag to the Royal Swedish Pilot's Agency.
+Hultman presented drawings for it, trough the Swedish government, the steam service vessel decided it for the Swedish Maritime Administration.
 The ship was built in 1929 at Helsingborgs Varfs AB.

-The ship, measuring 32 x 6 meters, has seven cabins, two lounges, three messes, galleys, shower rooms and a hold, all in good condition.
-Mechanically, the ship was equipped with a coal-fired boiler and seven steam engines, all still in operation.
-In addition to compound main machine, there are steam engines for operating generators, pumps, anchors and more.
-The ship, classified as a steam carrier, is the oldest of its kind that remains in Sweden today.
+The ship, which measures 32 x 6 meters, has seven cabins, two salons, three fairs, a galley, a shower room and a cargo hold, all in good condition.
+The ship was mechanically equipped with a coal-fired boiler and seven steam engines, all still in operation, besides the main machine, which is an compound, there are steam engines for operating the generator, pumps, anchor winches and more.
+The ship, classified as a steam rescue ship, is the oldest of its kind that remains today in Sweden.

-On the first tour of öresund on 11 October 1929, the ship's sea characteristics were to be tested.
-This included a stability test.
-When the poem (maximum) starboard was turned during the test, the ship lay on its side without the ability to rise again.
-The ship was unstable, with insufficient ballast and had to be towed back to the yard with a 45 degree impact and was close to sinking.
+During the premiere trip in Öresund, on 11 October 1929, the ship's sea characteristics was to be tested.
+Among other things, an stability test.
+During the test, they turned maximal.
+Starboard, the ship laid on its side without the ability to rise again.
+The ship was unstable, with insufficient ballast and had to be towed back to the shipyard with a 45 degree slant range and was close to sinking.

-Parallels exist with the regal ship Vasa, but then it ended in disaster.
-On the first tour on April 10, 1628, the ship capsized and sank off Beckholmen after sailing 1,500 meters.
-Vaasa was unstable due to an additional cannon tire and insufficient ballast.
+There are parallels with the royal ship vasa but then it ended in disaster.
+During the premiere tour on April 10, 1628, the ship capsized and sank outside of Beckholmen after sailing 1,500 meters.
+Vasa was unstable due to an extra cannon deck and insufficient ballast.

-S/S Orion was stationed in the Eastern Pilot District, which stretched from Karlskrona in the south to Trosa in the north and also covered Vättern.
-The ship was therefore built for traffic in the Göta Canal and received dimensions of 28 x 6 meters.
-She served here from 1929 to 1956.
+S/S Orion was stationed in the Eastern pilot district, which stretched from Karlskrona in the south to Trosa in the north and also included Lake Vättern.
+The ship was therefore built for traffic in the Göta Canal and measured 28 x 6 meters.
+She served here between 1929 and 1956.
 The steamer was used as an inspection and work vessel.
-They inspected lighthouse ships and pilot sites, worked on laying out and pick up buoys and dots in our fairways, gas lighthouses and perform sea measurement.
-In addition, the ship was a help to the general shipping industry with, for example, towing and ice breaking.
-The ship has extraordinarily good characteristics in rough seas.
-The reason is the long slender shape of the ship and the fact that the ship is pointed, that is, pointed at both ends.
+Lighthouses and pilot sites were inspected, work was done on laying out and picking up buoys and dots in our waterways, gassing lighthouses and performing sea measurements.
+In addition, the ship assisted the general shipping with, for example, towing and icebreaking.
+The ship has extremely good properties in rough seas.
+The reason is the ship's long slender shape and the fact that the ship is pointed, ie pointed at both ends.

-The ship form was common at the end of the 19th century and the concept was used until the early 1930s but was abandoned due to high construction costs.
+The shape of the ship was common in the late 1800s and the concept was used until the early 1930s but was then abandoned due to high construction costs.

 A strict class society